Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/operator-tile.png" width="90%" title="An operator tile with configurations filled out." />

 1. **The connectors:** Click-and-drag to the connector on another operator to link them.
 2. **The title:** Click to change.
-The examples in this guide will remain default.
+The examples and images in this guide will use the default names.
 3. **Play icon and menu:** Preview the data at any point in its transformation by clicking the tile's **play icon**.
 The dropdown menu contains the option to **Delete** a tile.
 4. **Column icon:** The number next to it represents the number of columns in the data at that point in its transformation.